HSISeg/HSISeg/README.md

 Follow them sequentially

-1) Install brew, wget with brew(brew install wget --with-libressl), python3 and pip3, create a virtualenv,  install all dependencies using pip3(in the virtualenv) from requirements.txt
+1) Install wget, python3 and pip3, create a virtualenv,  install all dependencies using pip3(in the virtualenv) from requirements.txt

 2) run the command to preprocess the data python3 preprocessing_indian_pines.py